JunweiHu0/findoc-agent/README.md

 ### 3.1 Why LangGraph over LangChain AgentExecutor?

 LangChain's AgentExecutor is a black-box loop.
-LangGraph gives us an explicit state machine — every node's I/O is observable, reflexion loops are controlled via conditional edges, and the entire topology is 20 lines of assembly code in `graph.py`.
+LangGraph gives us an explicit state machine — every node's I/O is observable, reflexion loops are controlled via conditional edges, and the entire topology is ~30 lines of assembly code in `graph.py`.

+### 3.2 Why Not ReAct?

+Financial QA is structured (entity × period × metric).
+ReAct's serial think-act-observe loop loses parallelism in cross-company comparisons, burns tokens, and kills observability.
+A decomposition-then-execute DAG with typed node outputs is a better fit.

-### 3.2 Why ColQwen2 for Visual Retrieval?
+### 3.3 Why ColQwen2 for Visual Retrieval?

 Traditional RAG: `PDF → OCR → text chunks → single-vector embedding → semantic search`.
 In financial documents, OCR error rates on dense tables are high, and single-vector compression loses spatial layout.